 NEARY: So, David, this bill has been stalled since before Memorial Day.
 What's going on here?
 What's the problem?

-Senator SCOTT BROWN (Republican, Massachusetts): Taking into consideration not burdening future generations.
+SCOTT BROWN: Taking into consideration not burdening future generations.
 Some of them are sitting right here.
 And it will allow us to provide for the needs of our citizens without putting more debt on the credit card.
 Once again, it's the checking account versus the credit card.

 WELNA: Of course, Democrats point out that Brown and 11 other Republicans had no problem approving $33 billion worth of funding for the wars in Iraq and Afghanistan that also wasn't paid for.